higorblands/DRF-API-Example/README.md

 * Tested API authentication endpoint validations.
 * Tested authenticated user authorization.
-* Create a todo with API.
+* Create with API.
-* Update a todo with API.
+* Update with API.
-* Update a todo with API.
+* Update with API.
-* Delete a todo with API.
+* Delete with API.
-* Get todo list for a user.
+* Get list for a user.
 * Override Update to record the atualization Cursos field.
 * Pagination.